myPOS blog Tips

 3. They are portable and you can move your business to high-traffic areas

 The other benefit of street food stalls is their portability.
+For example, you can operate from a hypermarket’s fresh market section on the ground floor or from a street that gets a lot of food traffic.
 Being mobile will allow you to move around and cater to customers at markets, fairs, events and high traffic streets, among others.

 This means you’ll always have a clientele to cater to and you can earn more.